peteroupc/peteroupc.github.io/randomgendoc.md

      |      algorithm called "simultaneous perturbation
      |      stochastic approximation", which is a randomized
      |      search for the minimum value of the objective function.
-     |      func - Objective function, a function that calculates a score for the
-     |       given array of parameters and returns that score.
+     |      func - Objective function, a function that calculates a score for the specified array of parameters and returns that score.
 The score is a
      |       single number; the lower the score, the better.
      |       The score can be negative.
 (Note that the problem of maximizing
      |       the score is the same as minimizing it except